Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Path Sampling and Factor Models

-In Remark 1, we extend the Theorem to other paths.
-Then in a series of Remarks we study various aspects like convergence and divergence of PS, that are closely related to the Theorem.
-All the remarks are related to the Theorem and insights gained from its proof.
-Remark 5 is the most important.
+In Remark~\ref{rem1} we extend the theorem to other paths.
+Then in a series of remarks we study various aspects like convergence and divergence of PS, that are closely related to the theorem.
+All the remarks are related to the theorem and insights gained from its proof.
+Remark~\ref{rem5} is the most important.

-\textbf{Remark 1} For PS with GMP, the score function is the loglikelihood function which can be bounded as before by using the RHS of equation (\ref{eqn24}).
-Also, $f(y|\Lambda,\Sigma,\eta)^t\leq (1\vee f(y|\hat{\Omega}))$ with $\hat{\Omega}$ as in equation (\ref{eqn24}).
+\begin{remark} For PS with GMP, the score function is the log likelihood function which can be bounded as before by using the RHS of equation (\ref{eqn24}).
+Also, $f(y|\Lambda,\Sigma,\eta)^t\leq(1\vee f(y|\hat{\Omega}))$ with $\hat{\Omega}$ as in equation (\ref{eqn24}).
 We believe a similar generalization holds for most paths modeling means of two models.
-Now the proof of Theorem (2.1) applies exactly as before (i.e. as for PAMP).
-We exhibit performance of PS for this path in Section 4.
+Now the proof of Theorem~\ref{th2.1} applies exactly as before (i.e., as for PAMP).
+We exhibit performance of PS for this path in Section~\ref{sec4}. \end{remark}

-\textbf{Remark 2} If we further assume the MCMC average at each point on the grid converges to the Expectation of score function of MCMC then the Theorem implies the convergence of PS.
-We showed the integrand is continuous on [0, 1].
-So by continuity it can be approximated by a finite sum.
-Now take limit of MCMC average at each of these finitely many grid points.
-However, even if the MCMC converges in theory, the rate of convergence may be very slow or there may be a problem with mixing even for $m$=50,000, which we have taken as our gold standard for good MCMC.
-This problem will be apparent to some extent from high MCMC variance.
+\begin{remark} If we further assume the MCMC average at each point on the grid converges to the Expectation of the score function of MCMC, then the theorem implies the convergence of PS.
+We showed the integrand is continuous on [0, 1].\vadjust{\goodbreak} So by continuity it can be approximated by a finite sum.
+Now take the limit of the MCMC average at each of these finitely many grid points.
+However, even if the MCMC converges in theory, the rate of convergence may be very slow or there may be a problem with mixing even for $m=50\mbox{,}000$, which we have taken as our gold standard for good MCMC.
+This problem will be apparent to some extent from high MCMC standard deviation. \end{remark}

-\textbf{Remark 3} As $t\rightarrow 0$ the likelihood is practically independent of the extra parameters of the bigger model, so that a prior for those parameters (conditional on other parameters) will not learn much from data.
+\begin{remark} As $t\rightarrow0$ the likelihood is practically independent of the extra parameters of the bigger model, so that a prior for those parameters (conditional on other parameters) will not learn much from data.
 In particular, the posterior for these parameters will remain close to the diffuse prior one normally starts with.
 If the prior fails to have the required finite moment in the theorem, the posterior will also be likely to have large values for moments, which may cause convergence problems for the MCMC.
 That's why we chose a prior making the score function integrable.
-In the proof of the Thoerem, we have assumed the first two moments of the prior to be finite.
-In most numerical work our prior is a t with 5 to 10 d.f.
+In the proof of the theorem, we have assumed the first two moments of the prior to be finite.
+In most numerical work our prior is a \textit{t} with 5 to 10 d.f. \end{remark}